bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/3_interfacing_with_r.md

 # Using R on commandline

 Once you have installed R, you may start a `terminal` on a MAC or `cmd` on a PC to get a commandline window with a prompt.
 Type **R** and you should see something like what is shown below.

-You can start typing R commands here directly after the R the prompt, `>`.
-After you type a command and its arguments, simply press the Return key.
-Separate commands using ; or newline (enter).
+- You can start typing R commands here directly after the R the prompt, `>`.
+- After you type a command and its arguments, simply press the Return/Enter key.
+- You may also enter multiple commands on the same line by separating them with a colon (`;`).
+- If you don't complete a command, you will see a `+` symbol displayed on the next line, indicating that R is waiting for you to complete the command you started.

 ![](images/R_commandline.png)